PeterChudinov/dualshock4-ardrone/README.md

 The controls are pretty easy, you can figure them out yourself.
 Don't crash tho...

 Just kidding, it's pretty simple.

 Left stick - fly front/back or left/right

 Right stick - fly up/down or turn

 X - take a picture

 Takeoff and yet to be implemented, so you'll have to throw it up yourself (sic!) or use `drone.takeoff()` and `drone.land()`

 ## Want to contribute?
-Hit me up, or open an issue.
+Hit me up or open an issue.
 If you're brave and confident enough, do a pull request.

 ## Legal stuff
 Software supplied as is, I am not responsible for you crashing your drone.
 Your mom will buy you a new one for Christmas anyway.